Connecticut Supreme Court: Senior justices

 Justices must retire upon reaching the age of 70.
 They may continue to hear cases as Judge Trial Referees in the Superior Court or the Appellate Court.
 Justices may assume Senior Status before attaining age 70 and continue to sit with the Supreme Court, as needed.
 Multiple justices have availed themselves of this option.
 For example, Justice Ellen Ash Peters took senior status in 1996, continuing to sit until 2000 and Justice Angelo Santaniello assumed senior status in 1987 and continued to sit as needed until 1994.
 Justice Armentano assumed senior status in 1983 but continued to sit with the Court as needed.
 Chief Justice Callahan assumed senior status in 1999 but served for approximately another year as a Senior Justice.
 Chief Justice Sullivan assumed senior status in 2006 but continued to sit until 2009.
-Justice Vertefeuille assumed senior status in 2010 but has remained active with the Court.
+Justice Vertefeuille assumed senior status in March 2022 and remained active with the Court until she turned 70 in October 2022.

 In the event of a recusal or absence, a judge of the Appellate or Superior Court may be called to sit with the Supreme Court.
 One of the most recent instances of a lower court judge being called to "pinch-hit" was Judge Thomas Bishop of the Appellate Court in Bysiewicz v.
 Dinardo.Then-Appellate Court Judge Lubbie Harper Jr. (who later served as a Justice of the Supreme Court) also sat with the Supreme Court in the landmark case of Kerrigan v.
 Commissioner of Public Health.
 Judge Francis X. Hennessy also frequently served by designation on the Court.